rust-lang/unsafe-code-guidelines/reference/src/representation/pointers.md

 Reference types are types of the form `&T`, `&mut T` or `&dyn T`.

 Raw pointer types are types of the form `*const T` or `*mut T`.
+We write `*T` when the mutability attribute is unimportant.

 ### Representation